ofekengel/pyservice-wrapper/README.md

 ----
-It is recommended to use a Generator as the decorated function but not required. in linux, a blocking function will behave normally.
+It is recommended to use a Generator as the decorated function but not required.
+In linux, a blocking function will behave normally.
-In order to decorate a blocking function in windows:
+In order to decorate a blocking function for windows:

 ```python
 from service_wrapper.windows import as_service